t0mc0llins/t0mc0llins/README.md

 Hike EU is a full stack app where users can browse hiking routes and post their own trails using interactive mapping and blogging features!

+You can login with email: test@test.com and password: test1234 if you would like to try out the hiking route creation features.

 Check out the client repository to see a demonstration.

 <p align="left">